-Mrs Moriarty who passed 2 years ago was the original owner of the home which was built back in 1906.
+Mrs. Moriarty passed 2 years ago and was the original owner of the home, built back in 1906.
 The 4600 sf, 7 bed + 4 bath, historic home has undergone several additions over the years but no major upgrades until now.
 Under different circumstances this home may have been a tear down, the association would not allow that, and it’s new owners have a great love and appreciation for old homes and their restoration.
 Here at Clark we believe bringing these homes back to life instead of throwing them into a dumpster is the most responsible thing we can be doing for our environment.

 This restoration designed by BC+J, consists of a phased approach to bring the charming home into the 21st century.
 The current phase includes a completely new kitchen, significant structural upgrades in the foundation and first floor framing to repair sagging floors, some new windows, and bathroom remodels on the upper floor, refinish, repair and patching of the original fir flooring – and a general refresh throughout.
 For greater efficiency, the insulation is also being updated as it was never a fully sealed home.
 Without a proper barrier on the exterior, the team is having to install this from the inside.
 This house is truly a time capsule (the front door even has its original doorknob) and breathing new life into it has required great care in its restoration by our skilled team.